from py_af_colours import af_colours

 Figure 4: Bar chart using the Sequential colour palette

-Distinct from previous examples, this section features how to use the rgb list returned by af_colours.
+Distinct from previous examples, this example shows how to use an rgb list returned by af_colours.
 It is generally easier to use hex codes, but this example is included for completeness.
-The end result is the same.
+The end result is the same as using hex codes.

 import numpy as np